Get

 Image Credit: Light Hound Pictures, Shutterstock

-Persians are a brachycephalic type of animal.
-This means that they have a short muzzle with a flat face, which is probably why you love the breed so much.
-While this doesn’t typically cause many health issues, it can cause some breathing trouble, as with any animal.
+Persians are a brachycephalic breed of cat.
+This means that they have a short muzzle with a flat face.
+This can cause a varying degree of breathing and eye issues in some individuals, as with any brachycephalic animal.

 Because they tend to mat, it is essential to keep up with regular brushing.
 If you start this process when your Persian is very young, they will likely conflate grooming with affection and very much enjoy this daily session.